syseleven/academy-deepdive-observability/007-cert-manager/README.md

   ```

 * last step: activate the ingress-nginx default-ssl-certificate
-in the previous hands-on folder in the file `values.yaml`
+in the previous hands-on folder in the file `values.yaml` and update ingress-nginx release